mballance/mballance.github.io/index.md

 ## Professional Life

-I am a Product Engineer working in the Electronic Design Automation (EDA) field, with a focus on the front-end of the design and verification process.
+I work as a Product Engineer in the Electronic Design Automation (EDA) field, with a focus on the front-end of the design and verification process.

-Currently, I work on standardization of the
-[Accellera Portable Stimulus Standard](https://www.accellera.org/activities/working-groups/portable-stimulus) verification language, and with my employer's implementation of that standard.
+My current focus is on standardization of the [Accellera Portable Stimulus Standard](https://www.accellera.org/activities/working-groups/portable-stimulus) verification language, and my employer's implementation of that standard.
 The Portable Stimulus Specification (PSS) is a model-based capture of test intent that enables automated generation of random scenario-level tests.
-While there are many potential applications for such tests, a key target is creation of SoC-level tests for verifying proper integration, performance, and power.
+While there are many potential applications for such tests, a key target is creation of software-driven SoC-level tests for verifying proper integration, performance, and power.

 Prior to working as a product engineer on Portable Stimulus, I was the lead developer for a Virtual Platform tool.